zefhub/zef-docs/docs/environment-variables.md

 ### Local storage

-- `ZEFDB_FILEGRAPH_PATH`: where to store filegraphs, the caches for the zef graphs
+- `ZEFDB_FILEGRAPH_PATH`: where to store file-graphs, the caches for the zef graphs
 - `ZEFDB_MEMORY_STYLE`: set to
   - `ANONYMOUS`: for mmap-ed in-memory graphs without file backing.
   - `FILE_BACKED`: for mmap-ed in-memory graphs with cached file backing, see `ZEFDB_FILEGRAPH_PATH`.